 “Whether at university, in your personal life, or at your place of work, the ability to communicate well places you at an advantage.”
 She says, “Being aware of how language is used to persuade, and using it strategically and ethically to achieve your objectives, can make you more productive, confident, and highly respected as an efficient communicator.”

 Communication skills are in-demand by employers and a key outcome for the BA degree at UBC Okanagan.
 Feedback from the community and employers in a variety of fields has shown that the ability to communicate through different means is seen as a valuable asset.
 Today, we see how important it is to communicate your ideas in written or oral form or using different media so that a message has a positive impact on the receiver of the message.

 “Students will gain skills that benefit them personally in being able to talk to and persuade others more effectively and will also benefit in terms of increased employability,” notes Jordan Stouck Associate Dean in FCCS.

-Starting in the fall of 2020, students can take one of three CORH courses as electives within their programs in the BA, or as credits to fulfill the English or Communications requirement for BSc students .
+Starting in the fall of 2020, students can take one of three CORH courses as electives within their programs in the BA, or as credits to fulfill the English or Communications requirement for BSc students, depending on the specific program.
 In these courses, they will broaden their skills to communicate their ideas effectively, so their ideas have the impact they deserve.
 Students will bring in their knowledge from different programs and fields of study so there is shared understanding that will strengthen the ability of students to communicate with ease in different contexts.